kelsoncm/sc4/README.md

 * unzip_content - unzip the specified (first by default) file in a 'in memory' zip
 * unzip_csv_content - unzip the specified (first by default) file in a 'in memory' zip, iterate that as a CSV (somma-separated values file) and return a list of dict of this content

+# sc4net

+## Network sync

+* get - Get HTTP and FTP content as decoded String
+* get_json - Get HTTP and FTP as JSON
+* get_zip - Get HTTP and FTP as ZipFile
+* get_zip_content - Get first (by default) HTTP and FTP file content in a ZipFile
-* unzip_fwf_content - unzip the specified (first by default) file in a 'in memory' zip, iterate that as a FWF (fixed width file) and return a list of dict of this content
+* get_zip_csv_content - Get first (by default) HTTP and FTP file content in a ZipFile as iterable CSV (comma-separated values file)

 ## LICENSE